Alextopher/gamepad-multiplexer/README.md

 - [x] connect & disconnect controllers
 - [x] detect gamepad
 - [x] read buttons and axis state from gamepads
+- [ ] parse rules from yaml file
-- [x] parse rules from yaml file
+- [x] parse gamepad to keyboard event from yaml file
+- [ ] parse axis to mouse event from yaml file
 - [x] multiplex gamepad data to single virtual gamepad
-- [ ] map multiplexed gamepad to keyboard and mouse events
+- [x] map multiplexed gamepad to keyboard and mouse events
-- [ ] output keyboard events to the OS
+- [x] output keyboard events to the OS
 - [x] create a server to receive button presses
 - [x] create a client to send button presses